HaroldChen19/HaodongChen.github.io/_pages/about.md

 I'm a third-year undergraduate student from [School of Automation](https://zdhxy.nwpu.edu.cn/), [Northwestern Polytechnical University](https://www.nwpu.edu.cn/).
 And I'm also a research intern at [CityMind Lab](https://citymind.top/) in [The Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/).

-Actually, as an EE major student, I have more than a passing interest in artificial intelligence.
+As an EE major student, I have more than a passing interest in artificial intelligence.
 So my research interests include **Computer Vision, Large Language Model(LLM), and Spatio-Temporal Data Mining**.

 I am very fortunate to be advised by [Prof. Dian Shao](https://scholar.google.com/citations?user=amxDSLoAAAAJ&hl=en) of SS Lab from NPU, and [Prof. Yuxuan Liang](http://yuxuanliang.com/) of CityMind Lab from HKUST(GZ).